Thermal Operations in general are not memoryless: Average work extraction

-In both stages I and III, the excited energy level is being raised, so that in these stages work is being lost on average in each step.
-In stage II the opposite is true, so work is gained in this part.
+In both stages (I) and (III), the excited energy level is raised so that in these stages work is lost on average in each step.
+In stage (II), the opposite is true, so work is gained in this part.
 The work average is then simply given by

 Note that we have explicitly put the negative signs to indicate the work loss, where needed.
-While tending with the number of steps in stage II to infinity ($n{\mathrm{II}}\to\infty$), the average work done by the system in this stage is equal to
+While tending with the number of steps in stage (II) to infinity ($n_{\mathrm{(II)}}\to\infty$), the average work in this stage is equal to

-and $F_{\beta}(E) = F(\tau_{E},E)$ is the free energy of the thermal state $\tau_E$ corresponding to its Hamiltonian $H(E)$.
-Note that the minus sign in front of the integral comes from the convention that we take the work done by the system with plus sign.
-The above equation can be directly verified, by performing integration, and using definition of free energy.
-Notice that this integral is keeping track of the work performed by an isothermal process between energy $E(p^{\mathrm{in}})$ and $E(p^{\mathrm{out}})$, hence the work required is simply the difference of free energies \cite{Aberg2013}.
+where $F_{\beta}(E) = F(\tau_{E},E)$ is the free energy of the thermal state $\tau_E$ corresponding to its Hamiltonian $H(E)$.
+The above equation can be directly verified, by performing integration and using the definition of free energy.
+Notice that this integral is keeping track of the work performed by an isothermal process between energy $E(p_{\mathrm{IN}})$ and $E(p_{\mathrm{OUT}})$, hence the work required is simply the difference of free energies \cite{Aberg2013}.
 Then, note that

 with $S(E)=S(\tau(E))$ being the entropy of the Gibbs state with Hamiltonian $H(E)$, i.e.,